openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ### Debugging and Tracing

-If you want to see what's going on in the binding, switch the loglevel to DEBUG in the Karaf console
+If you want to see what's going on in the binding, switch the log level to DEBUG in the Karaf console

 ```shell
 log:set DEBUG org.openhab.binding.homematic